What Is a Dental Sealant?

-Dental caries (tooth decay) is the most wide spread dental disease among children and adults.
-However, Dr. Barry and Dr. Love can reduce the incidence of decay by applying sealants to your teeth.
+Dental caries, also known as tooth decay, is widespread among children and adults.
+This dental disease occurs when the enamel is weakened and collapses, progressively destroying the tooth.
+Thankfully, Dr. Barry and Dr. Love can significantly reduce the risk of decay by applying sealants to your teeth.

 These sealants are plastic films that are painted on the top surface of molars and premolars where decay is most common.
 These films can be clear or tooth-colored.
 Sealants act as a shield to protect the vulnerable areas of your teeth from plaque and acid.
 When applied correctly, these sealants are extremely effective in preventing cavities.